citruspi/citruspi.io/_posts/2013-03-13-running-sentry-for-pennies.md

 > Configuration file created at '/home/ec2-user/.sentry/sentry.conf.py'

-You don\'t have to modify any of the settings right now, but we will later.
+You don't have to modify any of the settings right now, but we will later.

 Now, run